Jason-Kim1023/signLanguage/README.md

 -->  A CNN(convolutional neural network) would be more practical and would help this machine learning program run more smoothly.

--->  A high number of inputs results in a OOM(out of memory) error, thus the image size had to be reduced to 64x64 pixels.
+-->  the image size had to be reduced to 64x64 pixels.

 -->  Numpy arrays are hard to append to for 2D matricies, so it is easiest to just create a normal 2D array and then type cast it to numpy.